Lose Yourself (In The Digits), March 2004

 Luke worked at an investment bank at the time, in a 10-hour-a-day job.
 For the next 72 hours, he filled every spare moment, from lunchtime to his bus commutes to his evenings at home, with pondering and writing the lyrics.
 He was a big fan of Eminem’s recent hit, “Lose Yourself,” and the song’s theme of performing under pressure lent itself quite well to the idea of reciting that elusive number in front of a crowd.

-Luke went on to perform his rap at his alma mater that afternoon, March 12th, and would later sing it for dozens of middle school classrooms.
-He recorded it professionally in late 2005, and in early 2006 it became the most popular feature on TeachPi.org.
-In 2007, his song and classroom presentations were covered by local and national media, and he was even quoted in Newsweek talking about the celebration of his very favorite number.
+Luke went on to perform his rap at his alma mater that afternoon, March 12th, and would sing it for hundreds of middle school students later that week.
+He studio-recorded it in late 2005, and in early 2006 it became the most popular feature on TeachPi.org and quickly gained wide recognition as one of the most iconic Pi Day songs of all time.
+In 2007 and for many years thereafter, his song and classroom presentations were covered by local and national media, and even today, the rap lives on.